Warning: Disconnect power before servicing.

 Frequently Asked Questions

-Why does my Keurig say Add Water when it is full?
+Why does my Keurig say Add Water when it's full?

 Can I bypass the Add Water sensor?